plebbit/roadmap/README.md

 - [ ] Integrate P2P DMs from another project
 - [ ] Integrate P2P live threads (chat) from another project
 - [ ] Integrate comment.link for livestreaming (with live thread)
+- [ ] Develop a tool to scrape a subreddit and copy its posts to Plebbit